kristofa/kristofa.github.io/aboutme.md

 # Personal

-I like swimming, cooking, listening to music, reading, meeting friends, walking or resting in nature.
+I like swimming, cooking, listening to music, reading, meeting friends, photography and walking or resting in nature.

 Several occurrences in recent years like my move to Berlin, Germany in 2014, the 'refugee crisis', brexit, the election of Trump and [The Age of Sustainable Development Coursera course](https://www.coursera.org/learn/sustainable-development) has made me more conscious about the need for a more inclusive, compassionate and sustainable future with respect for our planetary boundaries.